berenslab/umi-normalization/README.md

 - Python (version used in the paper: `3.6.9`)
 - `FIt-SNE` by George C. Linderman from https://github.com/KlugerLab/FIt-SNE (version used in the paper: `1.2.1`, https://github.com/KlugerLab/FIt-SNE/releases/tag/v1.2.1)
 - `FFTW` from http://www.fftw.org (version used in the paper: `3.3.8`)
-- `rpy2` from https://rpy2.github.io/ (version used in the paper `3.2.6`, along with `R` version `3.6.2`)
+- `rpy2` from https://rpy2.github.io/ (version used in the paper `3.2.6`, along with R version `3.6.2`)
-- R package `glmpca` by Will Townes from https://github.com/willtownes/glmpca (version used in the paper: `0.2.0`, https://github.com/willtownes/glmpca/releases/tag/v0.2.0)
+- R package `glmpca` by Will Townes from https://github.com/willtownes/glmpca (version used in the paper: `0.2.0`, https://github.com/willtownes/glmpca/releases/tag/v0.2.0).
+If not present in the local R version, our code will try to install the most recent version from CRAN.
 - `glmpca-py` by Will Townes from https://github.com/willtownes/glmpca-py/ (version used in the paper: https://github.com/willtownes/glmpca-py/tree/a6fc417b08ab5bc21d8ac9e197f4f5518d093385)
 - `rna-seq-tsne` by Dmitry Kobak from https://github.com/berenslab/rna-seq-tsne (version used in the paper: https://github.com/berenslab/rna-seq-tsne/tree/21e3601782d37dd3f0c8e02ed9f239b005c4100f)